Modern Foreign Languages - MFL

 At Parklee Community School, there is a clear progression of skills and understanding that builds through Key Stage 2.

-The intended impact of the MFL Curriculum is that the majority of children in each year group are working at or above the expected level for their age.
+The intended impact of the MFL Curriculum is that the majority of children in each year group are working at or above the expected level for their age and this is recorded using the school assessment tracking system INSIGHT.
 In addition, it is the intended impact that the children:

 - Are inspired by the MFL Curriculum and want to learn more.